 SECTION 4.06.
 NOMINATIONS.

-It shall be the duty of the Board of Trustees to appoint, not less than sixty (60) nor more than ninety (90) days prior to the date of a meeting of the members at which trustees are to be elected, a Committee on Nominations, consisting of five to nine members of the Cooperative who are not existing Cooperative employees, agents, officers, trustees or known candidates lor trustees, who are not close relatives or members of the same household thereof, and who are so selected that each of the Cooperative’s Trustee Districts shall have representation thereon in proportion to the number of authorized trustees from or with respect to such District.
+(A) It shall be the duty of the Board of Trustees to appoint, not less than sixty (60) nor more than ninety (90) days prior to the date of a meeting of the members at which trustees are to be elected, a Committee on Nominations, consisting of five to nine members of the Cooperative who are not existing Cooperative employees, agents, officers, trustees or known candidates or trustees, who are not close relatives or members of the same household thereof, and who are so selected that each of the Cooperative’s Trustee Districts shall have representation thereon in proportion to the number of authorized trustees from or with respect to such District.
 The Committee shall prepare and post at the principal office of the Cooperative at least thirty (30) days prior to the meeting a list of nominations for trustees to be elected, listing separately the nominee (s) for each Trustee District from or with respect to which a trustee must, pursuant to this Article, be elected at the meeting.
 The committee may include as many nominees for any trustee to be elected from or with respect to any Trustee District as it deems desirable.
-Any fifteen (15) or more members of the Cooperative, acting together, may make additional nominations in writing over their signatures, listing their nominee(s) in like manner, not less than twenty (20) days prior to the meeting, and the Secretary shall post such nominations at the same place where the list of nominations made by the Committee is posted.
+Any fifteen (15) or more members of the Cooperative, acting together, may make additional nominations in writing over their signatures, listing their nominee(s) in like manner, not less than twenty (20) days prior to the meeting.
+The Board of Trustees may, by policy, adopt a process allowing petition signatures to be collected electronically according to the procedures and standards approved by the Board.
+The Secretary shall post such nominations at the same place where the list of nominations made by the Committee is posted.
 The Secretary shall mail to the members with the notice of the meeting, or separately, by at least ten (10) days prior to the date of the meeting, a statement of the names and addresses of all nominee(s) for each Trustee District from or with respect to which one or more trustees must be elected, showing clearly those nominated by the Committee and those nominated by petition, if any.
 Notwithstanding the provisions contained in this Section, failure to comply with any of such provisions shall not affect in any manner whatsoever the validity of any action taken by the Board of Trustees after the election of Trustees.
-The Board may set up and maintain districts or zones of Board representation to further this purpose an din such manner that each Trustee will represent an area approximately equal in size in membership and succeeding nominees must come from such assigned areas.
+The Board may set up and maintain districts or zones of Board representation to further this purpose and in such manner that each Trustee will represent an area approximately equal in size in membership and succeeding nominees must come from such assigned areas.

 SECTION 4.07.
 VOTING FOR TRUSTEES: VALIDITY OF BOARD ACTION.